Ari-Zerner/blog/content/date-me/index.md

 # I Am...

 - A 28-year old man.
 - {{< sidenote "Heteroflexible." left >}}My fuzzy attraction cluster in person-space centers on cis women and AFAB enbies, but doesn't rule out trans men or women.
-It doesn't contain cis men; I hope to bi-hack eventually but I'm not currently trying.{{< /sidenote >}}
+It doesn't seem to contain cis men; I hope to bi-hack eventually but I'm not currently trying.{{< /sidenote >}}
 - Polyamorous, and it's important to me.
-- Based in Vallejo, CA (north of Berkeley).
+- Based in Berkeley, CA.
-- An old-school rationalist – I do most of my socializing with the rationalist community in Berkeley.
+- A rationalist (but I repeat myself, in this Date Me Doc).
 - 5'9" and 225 lbs {{< sidenote "at the time of writing." >}}I'm rapidly losing weight thanks to tirzepatide.
 Last updated: 2025-04-16{{< /sidenote >}}

 # I Want...